This post may contain affiliate links. Please read our disclosure policy.

 - Add the first 6 ingredients to a 4-5 quart capacity Crock Pot.
 Stir until combined.

 - Sprinkle the top with 1 cup of the shredded cheese.
-Store remaining 1 cup of cheese in the fridge until needed.
+Store the remaining 1 cup of cheese in the fridge until needed.

 - Cover with the lid and cook on low for 4-5 hours or high for 2-3 hours or until the potatoes are cooked and fork tender.